Back to LLD Concepts

 Generics / Type Parameters

 Write one class that works safely with any type.
 Result<T> wraps any success value.
-List<T> holds any element type.
-The type parameter is checked at compile time — no runtime ClassCastException.
+The type parameter is checked at compile time.

 Builder Pattern

 Fluent construction of complex objects step by step.
-Especially useful when a constructor would need too many parameters.
 Creates immutable objects with readable construction code.

 Descriptors (Python)

 __get__, __set__, __set_name__ — intercept attribute access at the class level.
-Power @property, @classmethod, @staticmethod, and ORMs like Django's Field classes.
+Power @property, @classmethod, and Django Field classes.

 Metaclasses (Python)

-Classes that control class creation. type is the metaclass of all classes.
-Custom metaclasses enforce patterns at definition time — Singleton, ORMs, ABC enforcement.
+Classes that control class creation.
+Custom metaclasses enforce patterns at definition time — Singleton, ORMs, ABC.

 Proxy Object (JS)

-Intercept fundamental object operations (get, set, has, delete) on any object.
-Powers Vue 3's reactivity, validation layers, and observability without modifying the target.
+Intercept fundamental object operations (get, set, has).
+Powers Vue 3 reactivity and validation layers without modifying the target.

 Iterator Protocol

-Any object that implements [Symbol.iterator] (JS) or __iter__/__next__ (Python) can be iterated with for...of / for...in loops and spread operators.
+Any object that implements [Symbol.iterator] (JS) or __iter__/__next__ (Python) can be iterated with for loops and spread operators.

 Code Example